Sole Trader Tax Return Example: File with Ease

 FAQ

-A sole trader tax return is the process of reporting your business income and expenses to the Australian Taxation Office (ATO) as a sole trader.
-It is a requirement for all sole traders to submit an annual income tax return.
+A sole trader tax return is the name of filing your business income and expenses as a sole trader with the Australian Tax Office (ATO).
+If you are a sole trader, you need to lodge an annual income tax return.

-How do I calculate my taxable income as a sole trader?
+Please explain how to calculate my taxable income as a sole trader.

 Do I need to register for GST as a sole trader?